 First year students are requested to bring certificates of good moral character, and literary college, high school or teacher's certificate for presentation to the Secretary on opening of the session.
-Students not possessing the latter will be notified when the admission examination will take place.

-To do away with the trouble which has heretofore been experienced in assigning parts for dissection, it has been decided to make assignments to the students in the order of payment of their entire fees for the session.
+To do away with the trouble which has heretofore been experienced in assigning parts for dissection, it has been decided to make assignments to students in the order of payment of their entire fees for the session.
 The fees are payable to the Secretary of the Board of Trustees when the session opens, either at the college building or at his office.
 Notice of hours will be bulletined.
 Receipts are given for the fees, and at the close of the session a card of attendance is issued to each student by the Secretary.